Italy's Technoprobe eyes valuation of up to 3.8 bln euros in IPO

-MILAN, Feb 3 (Reuters) - Italy's Technoprobe said on Thursday it would price its shares between 5.40 and 6.30 euros each in an initial public offering valuing the microelectronics company up to 3.8 billion euros ($4.35 billion).
+MILAN, Feb 4 (Reuters) - Italy's Technoprobe said on Thursday it would price its shares between 5.40 and 6.30 euros each in an initial public offering valuing the microelectronics company at up to 3.8 billion euros ($4.35 billion).

+The offering is expected to run between Feb.
+4 and Feb.
+14, with the start of trading provisionally set for Feb.
+17, according to a memo sent to investors by one of the global coordinators and seen by Reuters on Friday.

 The company, one of the world largest manufacturers of so-called probe cards used for testing non-memory chips, said it would float 20.8% of its share capital on Euronext Growth Milan.